 Table 3 presents results from our baseline regression described in equation (2.7).
 We look at the impact of the presence of firms that previously matched with a U.S. buyer in the neighborhood of a Bangladeshi exporter, defined by a city, on the probability of a first-time match between the same importer and the exporter, successively adding exhaustive fixed effects in each column.
-Column (1) includes year fixed effects only; column (2) includes exporter-year fixed effects and time-varying importer controls of age and employment; column (3) includes exporter-year and importer fixed effects as well as importer controls and column (4) includes exporter-year and importer-year fixed effects.
-Column (4) is our preferred specification as it contains the most exhaustive set of fixed effects.
+Column (1) includes year fixed effects only; column (2) includes exporter-year fixed effects and time-varying importer controls of age and employment; column (3) includes exporter-year and importer fixed effects.
+Column (4) is our preferred specification as it contains the most exhaustive set of fixed effects.24

 We find that, controlling for exporter-time and importer-time factors that might determine first match status, thereby exploiting within-city variation in exporter matches across importers and across-city variation in exporter matches for each importer, nearby exporter presence is positively associated with the likelihood of a first-time match.
-From column (4), we find that an additional exporter in the city that previously matched with the same importer is associated with an increase of 0.00006 (with a t-statistic of 9.89) in the likelihood of a first-time match between a Bangladeshi exporter and a U.S. importer.
-In elasticity terms, our results in column (2) indicate that a one percent increase in the number of exporters in a city selling to a buyer results in a 0.51% increase in the likelihood of a match with the same buyer for the first time.
-This figure drops to 0.19% after we account for buyer fixed effects and controls, and to 0.15% once we account for buyer-year effects.
-The statistic of page 1.26 and 1.26
+From column (4), we find that an additional exporter in the city that previously matched with the same importer is associated with an increase of 0.00006 (with a t-statistic of 9.88) in the likelihood of a first-time match between a Bangladeshi exporter and a U.S. importer.
+In elasticity terms, our results in column (2) indicate that a one percent increase in the number of exporters in a city selling to a buyer results in a 0.51% increase in the likelihood of a match with the same buyer for the first time.25 This figure drops to 0.19% after we account for buyer fixed effects and controls, and to 0.15% once we account for buyer-year effects.26